aionnetwork/aion-docs/kernels/java/_index.md

 ## Aion Kernel Development

-If you want to get involved with the Aion Java kernel development, take a look at the [Githut repository](https://github.com/aionnetwork/aion/).
+If you want to get involved with the Aion Java kernel development, take a look at the [Github repository](https://github.com/aionnetwork/aion/).

 ## Miners